1992–93 Kentucky Wildcats men's basketball team

 The 1992–93 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1992–93 NCAA Division I men's basketball season.
 The head coach was Rick Pitino and the team finished the season with an overall record of 30–4.
+Kentucky was invited as a #1 seed in the 1993 NCAA Tournament.
+The Wildcats advanced all the way to the Final Four before losing in the semifinals to Michigan 81–78.